 If you don’t know what you want to do, but you know you want to change careers, you might need some help narrowing it down.
 Take advantage of career aptitude quizzes online or personality tests that can help you pinpoint what field might be best for you.
 Once you find the career path that fits, you can move on to mapping out how you’ll get there.

 The map should include what tasks you need to complete to reach your goal.
 That means finding a school and a program of study that fits your lifestyles and can realistically help you at least get started on your path.
 Keep in mind the milestones you’ll need to meet on the way, the obstacles that might pop up along the way so you can account for those later.

 No hero walks down his or her path alone.
 Whether we’re talking about movie heroes or real heroes like firefighters, they’ve got people behind them, helping them.
 They have mentors and people they look to for guidance, even if they’ve been doing what they do for fifty years.

 Whether your guide is a parent, friend, coworker, or even your school, having someone in your corner when you don’t feel like you can keep fighting is essential.
-You might not need anyone to save you, but you do need someone to support you.
+You might not need anyone to save you, but you do need someone to support you, like a mentor.

 Find your balance.

 You can’t be a hero without understanding balance.
 While you’re striving to reach for the stars and make your goals a reality, balance your busy life with small, quiet moments for yourself every now and again.
 Take time to read a book, watch a movie, or even nap — whatever you need to recharge to face the day again.
 Knowing when to take a break or move a little slower is important to your success.
 If you’re an exhausted hero, you won’t have the strength to battle through tough subjects or work you’re struggling against.